dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // ...continue with flow...
 }

-// findSSOSession looks for a valid SSO session from a trusted client func (s *Server) findSSOSession(authSession *AuthSession, targetClientID string) (*ClientAuthState, *UserIdentity) {
+// findSSOSession looks for a valid SSO session from a sharing client func (s *Server) findSSOSession(authSession *AuthSession, targetClientID string) (*ClientAuthState, *UserIdentity) {
     for sourceClientID, state := range authSession.ClientStates {
         if !state.Active {